-Counter Puncher: "Counter Punchers" box mid range and have excellent head movement and awareness.
+Counter Puncher: "Counter Punchers" box mid range and have excellent head movement and ring awareness.
 I myself was much more of a natural "counter puncher" than any other boxing style.
 I have knocked guys out with a single punch at the National level and was a bit "heavy handed," but those single shots were counters placed with precision and timing.
 Although at times I did "box" more and at other times was much more of a "pressure fighter" depending on what abilities my opponent had and the fight plan to beat them.
-I was more of an "aggressive counter" puncher and we'll get to that style next, but right now I'll finish telling you about "counter punchers."
+I was more of an "aggressive counter-puncher" and we'll get to that style on the next page of the Spectrum of Boxing Styles, but right now I'll finish telling you about "counter punchers."

 Counter punchers are very calculated with their punches.
 They set up their power shots and "catch" their opponents before, after, and during (pot shot) their opponents attack.